sNiper-Qian/Rainbow_ddpg/README.md

 # Rainbow DDPG with ResNet18 Backbone

 This repository contains a modified version of the Rainbow DDPG algorithm from the paper "Sim-to-Real Reinforcement Learning for Deformable Object Manipulation".
 In this version, the backbone of actor has been changed to ResNet18.
-This repository also includes a toy pushing task to demonstrate how to use the code.

 ## Instructions